exyone-js/exyone-js.github.io/_tutorials/Front-End Tutorial #1_ What is HTML_.md

 HTML uses tags to mark different parts of a webpage.

+You can also think of tags as highlighters; after using them, HTML will tell the web page what this piece of text means.

 ### What Are HTML Tags?

 - HTML tags are keywords surrounded by angle brackets, like `<html>`